Skip to main content

 Frequently Asked Questions

-FIRST NB OF ASSUMPTION has a Bank Health Score of C (58/100).
+First Nb of Assumption has a Bank Health Score of C (58/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST NB OF ASSUMPTION holds $24M in total assets and $22M in total deposits.
-It is located in ASSUMPTION, ILLINOIS (FDIC Certificate #3600).
+First Nb of Assumption holds $24M in total assets and $22M in total deposits.
+It is headquartered in Assumption, Illinois (FDIC Certificate #3600).

-FIRST NB OF ASSUMPTION has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.63%, and the return on assets is 1.24%.
+First Nb of Assumption has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.63%, and the return on assets is 1.24%.

 Yes.
-FIRST NB OF ASSUMPTION is FDIC-insured (Certificate #3600).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Nb of Assumption is FDIC-insured (Certificate #3600).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: